conjure-cp/EssenceCatalog-runs/problems/csplib-prob021-Crossfigures/descriptive.md

 - Number of params 2
 - Number of params (completed) 2
 - Number of params (all timed out) 0
+- Number of params (analysed in this file) 2

 ## Models